fkyprianou/deved-platform/content/blog/en/vonage-video-api-macos-sdk-leaves-beta.md

 ---
 After a successful Beta test period, the Vonage Video API MacOS SDK has released its first stable release!

-The macOS SDK joins the JavaScript, Android, iOS, Windows and Linus SDKs as an officially supported client SDK for the Video API.
+The macOS SDK joins the JavaScript, Android, iOS, Windows, and Linux SDKs as an officially supported client SDK for the Video API.

 With a stable release, developers can be confident that the macOS SDK is now production ready and will receive the same level of support and updates as the other stable client SDKs.